NixOS/nix.dev/source/index.rst

    Welcome to documentation for developers wanting to get things done with Nix.

-   With Nix ecosystem you can:
+   Using Nix ecosystem you get:

    - Reproducible development environments.
    - Easy installation of software over URLS.